facebookresearch/pyrobot/examples/ur/README.md

 # Examples for using PyRobot API to control UR-e arm

 ## Note
-Instructions are specifically for `UR-e` arm running `5.4` software version
+Fore real robot, instructions are specifically for `UR-e` arm running `5.4` software version

 ## Getting started
 Install ros package for UR-e arm